One girl's story of surviving a Young Onset Parkinson's disease diagnosis.

-I now know that a little bit of empathy would have gone a long way.
-If not for my husband, Lee; my boxing group's leader, Denise (pdboxing.org); and, my mentor Sara, who I met during a boxing class, I would NOT have gotten as far as I have.
+I was devastated and had no idea what to do next.
+If not for my husband, Lee; my boxing group's leader, Denise, and my mentor Sara, who I met during a boxing class, I would NOT have gotten as far as I have.

 After a rough start, including taking too much Dopamine, a doctor switch and a lot of anxiety attacks later, I started boxing, riding horses, cooking, gardening and decorating my home.

 The funny part is that I never had an interest in any of these things prior to the diagnosis (except my love for horses).I dedicate this blog to those of you who have experienced a diagnosis that lacked empathy, dignity and respect.
 Know there is hope.
 Know that people care.